Dovecot Settings Types¶

 Boolean settings interpret any value as true, or false.

-are the recommended values.
-However, y
+yes and no are the recommended values.
+However, y and 1 also

-will work as false.
+work as yes.
+Whereas, only no will work as false.

 All these are case-insensitive.
 Other values give errors.